2026-03-201774038064455

 Example: Academic Project

-Strong: "Led a 5-person team to develop a comprehensive marketing strategy for a local business (hypothetical client), resulting in a 95% grade and positive professor feedback on strategic thinking and teamwork."
+"Led a 5-person team to develop a comprehensive marketing strategy for a local business, resulting in a 95% grade and positive feedback on strategic thinking."

 3. The Functional Resume Format: Your Secret Weapon